 Chicago is a melting pot of hundreds of different ethnicities and cultures.
 Enjoy the cultural scene in traditionally Irish-American Bridgeport; explore the shops, restaurants, and bars of LGBTQ-friendly Boystown and Swedish-influenced Andersonville; delve into Chicago’s rich African American history in Bronzeville; browse the Chinese and Vietnamese shops on Argyle Street in Uptown; or grab samosas and try on a sari in “Little India” on Devon Avenue in Rogers Park.

 Each June, Chicago is home to some of the largest Pride celebrations in the country.
 And our welcoming neighborhoods and proudly displayed LGBTQ+ landmarks mean you’ll feel right at home here all year long.

 Spend some time in the lively neighborhood of Boystown, the country’s oldest gay neighborhood.
 That’s where you’ll find the LGBTQ-owned businesses, inclusive nightlife, and the Legacy Walk honoring local LGBTQ+ history.
 For the ultimate Boystown experience, plan a summer trip during the neighborhood’s banner events, Chicago Pride Fest and Pride Parade (June) or Northalsted Market Days (August), which attract more than one million spectators.

-The quirky North Side neighborhood of Andersonville is rich in Swedish tradition and home to a diverse LGBTQ+ community.
-Andersonville’s charming main street is comprised of independent, locally owned businesses, from specialty bakeries and innovative restaurants to stylish boutiques and gift shops.
+The charming North Side neighborhood of Andersonville is rich in Swedish tradition and home to a diverse LGBTQ+ community.
+Andersonville’s main street is filled with independent, locally owned businesses, from specialty bakeries and innovative restaurants to stylish boutiques and gift shops.